Outbreak Romaine Lettuce

 • Cook your meat thoroughly.

-• To kill harmful germs, the internal temperature for steaks and roasts should be at least 145 degrees.
+• The internal temperature for steaks and roasts should be at least 145 degrees to kill harmful germs.

-• Always use a thermometer to check your meat.
+• Always use a meat thermometer to check your meat’s temperature.

 • Don’t cross-contaminate food.
-Wash your hands, counters, cutting boards, and utensils after they touch raw meat.
+Please wash your hands, counters, cutting boards, and utensils after they touch raw meat to help prevent cross-contamination.

 • Try not to swallow water at lakes, ponds, or pools.